NguyenTrongPhuc552003/phucscareembedded/docs/rust-programming/01-basics/variables-data-types/practical-exercises.md

 Master your Rust programming skills with comprehensive hands-on exercises using the 4W+H framework.

-## What Are Practical Exercises?

-**What**: Practical exercises are hands-on coding challenges that reinforce the concepts you've learned in the Variables and Data Types chapter.

-**Why**: Practical exercises are essential because:

-- **Skill reinforcement** helps you internalize Rust concepts through practice
-- **Real-world application** connects theoretical knowledge to practical programming
-- **Problem-solving development** builds your ability to think like a programmer
-- **Confidence building** gives you hands-on experience with Rust syntax and features
-- **Learning progression** prepares you for more advanced Rust concepts

-**When**: Complete these exercises when:

-- You've finished the Variables and Data Types lessons
-- You want to practice what you've learned
-- You're preparing for the next chapter (Functions and Control Flow)
-- You need hands-on experience with Rust programming
-- You want to build confidence in your Rust skills

-**How**: These exercises work by:

-- **Progressive difficulty** starting with simple programs and building complexity
-- **Real-world scenarios** using practical examples you might encounter
-- **Comprehensive coverage** testing all the concepts from the chapter
-- **Detailed explanations** helping you understand every line of code
-- **Skill building** preparing you for advanced Rust programming

-**Where**: Use these exercises in your learning journey to solidify your understanding of Rust fundamentals and prepare for more advanced topics.

 ## Exercise 1: Variable Declaration and Mutability

 **What**: This exercise practices creating and using both immutable and mutable variables in Rust.